 The field inspection team consists of the personnel who are in the field doing the majority of the hands-on inspection work.
-These personnel typically include Inspection Team Leaders (ITLs) and Inspection Team Members (ITMs), both of which are explained in detail below.
+These personnel typically include Inspection Team Leaders (ITL) and Inspection Team Members (ITM), both of which are explained in detail below.
 County, Region and Statewide Program Managers are automatically qualified to do field inspection as an ITL because the job requirements for those positions encompass the job requirements for the ITL, as described below.
+As an ITL, the Program Manager must meet the qualification stated above in section 1.2.3.1.